fit-r2lab/r2lab.inria.fr/markdown/tuto-140-faq.md

 Please include the following text in the Acknowledgment section:

-``We would like to thank the FIT R2lab team from Inria, Sophia Antipolis, for their help in using the FIT-R2lab testbed (\url{https://fit-r2lab.inria.fr/}) [Ref-R2lab].''
+*We would like to thank the FIT R2lab team from Inria, Sophia Antipolis, for their help in using the FIT-R2lab testbed (\url{https://fit-r2lab.inria.fr/}) [Ref-R2lab].*

 [Ref-R2lab]: T. Parmentelat, M.N.
 Mahfoudi, T. Turletti, and W. Dabbous, W. (2019). ``A step towards runnable papers using R2lab", INRIA Research Report, June 2019.